-- 15.1 A record of the administration of any medication by the support worker should be made on the Medicines Administration Record sheet.
-(EMAR). - 15.2 Step-up Step-down units owned by Central Bedfordshire utilise the EMAR system (Electronic Medication Recording system).
-The EMAR system is used to record all medication administration information and can be retrieved, and reports produced.

-- 15.3 The support worker may apply emollient creams or barrier creams to a person outside of the medication rounds as these products may be stored in a person's room.
-Step-up Step-down units may have separate sheets for recording application of these products which can be cross referenced to the main MAR sheet. - 15.4 Recording of administration of prescribed food supplements must also be managed by the support worker to ensure that dieticians can monitor intake correctly. - 15.5 Each person must have a medication record on which must be recorded details of all medicines to be administered and the time of administration.
-This record should ideally be printed by the dispensing pharmacist or doctor although the support worker may have to write medication onto the EMAR following procedures specified within the Step-up Step-down unit. - 15.6 The support worker administering medication to a person must ensure that they record the process accurately at the time (not retrospectively) by signing.
+- 15.1 A record of the administration of any medication by the residential worker should be made on the Medicines Administration Record sheet.
+(MAR sheet/EMAR). - 15.2 Care Homes owned by Central Bedfordshire utilise the EMAR system (Electronic Medication Recording system).
+The EMAR system is used to record all medication administration information and can be retrieved, and reports produced. - 15.3 A residential worker may apply emollient creams or barrier creams to a person outside of the medication rounds as these products may be stored in a person's room.
+Care homes may have separate sheets for recording application of these products which can be cross referenced to the main MAR sheet. - 15.4 Recording of administration of prescribed food supplements must also be managed by care staff to ensure that dieticians can monitor intake correctly. - 15.5 Each person must have a medication record on which must be recorded details of all medicines to be administered and the time of administration.
+This record should ideally be printed by the dispensing pharmacist or doctor although residential workers may have to write medication onto the MAR sheet/ EMAR following procedures specified within the care home. - 15.6 The residential worker administering medication to a person must ensure that they record the process accurately at the time (not retrospectively) by signing.
 Appropriate codes must be used if administration is not possible.
-If this recording is overlooked, it is not appropriate to sign retrospectively but it should be reported to the home manager who should investigate the omission and confirm in care plan if the medication was given but not recorded.
+If this recording is overlooked, it is not appropriate to sign retrospectively but it should be reported to a senior member of staff who should investigate the omission and confirm in care plan if the medication was actually given but not recorded.